4 Hypothesis testing

 Figure 4.8: T-distributions with alpha level and p-value.

-Figure 4.9 represents the sampling distribution of average media literacy.
+To provide an example of a continuous test statistic, Figure 4.9 represents the sampling distribution of average media literacy.
 You can take a sample and play around with the population mean according to some null hypothesis.
-If the mean in the sample is outside the critical value, it falls in the alpha rejection region.
+If the mean in the sample is outside the critical value, it falls in the rejection region.

 Figure 4.9: Sampling distribution of average media literacy according to the null hypothesis.